NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1b_sdr_weather_qa.md

 ## Recap

-Success!
 In this lesson you learned how to read in Weather Quality Information from the Surface Directional Reflectance (SDR) QA bands in GEE.
-You have learned to mask data to keep only data collected in <10% cloud cover, and plot the three weather quality classes.
-You have also briefly looked at some of the other QA bands, and following a similar approach could explore each of these bands similarly (such as mapping the acquisition dates).
-Filtering by the weather quality is an important first pre-processing step to working with NEON hyperspectral data, and is essential for conducting any subsequent data analysis.
+You learned to mask data to keep only data collected in the cleares sky conditions (<10% cloud cover), and plot the three weather quality classes.
+You also learned how to find the other QA bands, and following a similar approach could explore each of these bands similarly.
+Filtering by the weather quality is an important first pre-processing step to working with NEON hyperspectral data, and is essential for interpreting the data and carrying out subsequent data analysis.

 ## Get Lesson Code

-<a href="https://code.earthengine.google.com/e3b50f0b78a97cb05669b3a44f6fac95" target="_blank">AOP GEE SDR Weather Quality</a>
+<a href="https://code.earthengine.google.com/3b9f43d1e1baefab5ceabc6a59d03b51" target="_blank">AOP GEE SDR Weather Quality</a>